bleengrue23/bots/README.md

 # Step 10: Create your 2nd Intent

+We are now ready to create our 2nd intent, the Intent to use our bot to make a flight reservation.
+Note that in the closing text of our 1st, we set ourself up for what we want to be the primary utterance that activates our sencond intent, namely **"Yes"**.

+The slots we that we are going to require for this intent are

+* last_name
+* first_name
+* destination
+* date

+The is the information that we are going to need to store in our DynamoDB to hold our reservation data.
+The creation our second intent should look something like the following:

 <img src="Images/MakeResIntent.PNG" width="700" />

+Once you have created your second intent, save it and you are ready for creating our 2nd Lambda function.

 # Step 11: Create your DynamoDB Lambda Function

+To create our second Lamda function, we are simply going to use the code editor within the Lambda console.
+We can do this as the only methods we are going to employ in this function outside of the standard javascript library are available from the "aws-sdk".
+Unlike our earlier node, this we can invoke from the Lambda function directly at the start our function.

+To start, create a new Lambda function in the same way that we did in step 7.
+Use the default permissions and name it "myReservationDBfunction".
+There is no need however to upload a package this time.
+Once we are taken to the function's editor, we can enter our code directly in the code editor pane.

 ```javascript